 Dangers of Mercury

 Exposure to mercury can have serious health consequences.
-The danger isn’t just to people who use mercury-containing products but also to their families, says Arthur Simone, M.D., a senior medical advisor at FDA.
+The danger isn’t just to people who use mercury-containing products but also to their families.
+When you use these products your family might breathe mercury vapors or might become exposed by using things like washcloths or towels contaminated with mercury.

-Some people – including pregnant women, nursing babies and young children – are especially vulnerable to mercury toxicity, he adds.
+Some people – including pregnant women, nursing babies and young children – are especially vulnerable to mercury toxicity.
 Babies may be particularly sensitive to the harm mercury can cause to their developing brains and nervous systems.
 Newborns who nurse are vulnerable because mercury is passed into breast milk.

 Signs and Symptoms of Mercury Poisoning